1. Gateway (1000-level)

 YID 4101 Environmental Studies Capstone Project.
 In consultation with a research advisor, Environmental Studies students will complete a two-semester (10-MC) capstone project.
 This project may focus on original academic research, or it may involve collaborative analysis of an environmental problem or policy.
 The capstone project must further develop and extend the student’s area of interest.
 As such, it serves as the culminating experience of the student’s work in the major.

 YID 4202 Applied Environmental Studies.
-The seminar is an interdisciplinary exploration of a contemporary, controversial environmental problem.
-Students conduct research, perform necessary analysis, and present their findings in project teams to relevant stakeholders.
-The seminar heightens students’ ability to conceptualise and analyse knotty problems, fosters an ability to communicate effectively across disciplines, and develops specific research skills necessary to the final capstone project.
-The module is required of all students majoring in Environmental Studies and is open only to those students.
+The seminar, restricted to environmental-studies majors, is an applied, interdisciplinary exploration of a contemporary environmental challenge.
+Students conduct research, perform necessary analysis, and present their findings to relevant stakeholders.
+The seminar heightens students’ ability to conceptualise and analyse knotty problems, fosters an ability to communicate effectively across disciplines, and develops research skills for the capstone project.
+The module is offered in semester one of each academic year and is required of all 3rd-year environmental-studies majors.
+Fourth-year majors will be admitted only under unusual circumstances (e.g. declaring the major late or an urgent need to study away in semester one of a student’s third year), subject to approval by the Head of Studies.
 Offered in semester one each academic year.